XWangLabTHU/cfDNApipe/README.md

     build=True,
 )

 ```

+* **'case'**: Case group name flag.
+* **'ctrl'**: Control group name flag.

 *<font color=red>Note:</font> The download procudure is always time-consuming.
 Therefore cfDNApipe can detect the reference files which are already existed in refdir.
-For instance, users can just put hg19.fa file into refdir and cfDNApipe will not download it again.
+For instance, users can just put hg19.fa and bowtie2 related files into refdir and cfDNApipe will not download and rebuild them again.
 Other reference files can be got from [here](https://github.com/Honchkrow/cfDNAReferences).
 Downlaoding, uncompressing and putting them into refdir will be much faster.*

 ### Section 2.3: Output Folder Arrangement